-The College will take disciplinary action against violators consistent with federal, state, and local laws.
-Students may face suspension, expulsion, disenrollment, probation with contingencies for re-instatement, and referral for prosecution.
-Satisfactory participation in a substance abuse treatment, counseling or education program may be required for reinstatement.
+The College will take disciplinary action against violators, consistent with federal, state, and local laws.
+Such action may include requiring satisfactory participation in a substance abuse treatment, counseling or education program as a condition of reinstatement.
+Students may face expulsion, disenrollment, or probation with contingencies for reinstatement.
+Students may also face criminal prosecution.